Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The String Theory Model

 But there’s a twist: for string theory to make sense mathematically, our universe needs more than the familiar three dimensions of space and one of time.
-It requires six or seven extra spatial dimensions—hidden from view because they’re “compactified,” curled up into tiny topological structures, so small that they’re smaller than 10-35 of a metre, the spatial radius of what physicists call the Planck length.
+It requires six or seven extra spatial dimensions, hidden from view because they’re “compactified,” curled up into tiny topological structures, so small that they’re smaller than 10-35 of a metre, which is what physicists call the Planck length.
 This is the scale at which quantum gravitational phenomena are expected to occur.
+String theorists envision that within these minuscule structures, energy strings vibrate in the six or seven extra spatial dimensions.
+The variations in these vibrations give rise to the particle-like phenomena we observe in our familiar three dimensions of space.

 One outcome of this theory is the proposed existence of “gravitons,” which are understood as massless, closed strings that transmit gravitational forces across long distances at the speed of light.
-Different vibrational states of strings, not just gravitons, are believed to be responsible for the various fundamental particles, including those that carry the other three fundamental forces of physics (electromagnetic, weak, and strong forces).
+At its core, string theory is a quantum-scale, particle physics-based theory that aims to unify all fundamental forces, including gravity.

 Initially, string theory only described force-carrying particles called bosons (like photons or gluons).
-But it didn’t account for matter—the stuff that makes up you, me, and everything else.
+But it didn’t account for matter, i.e. the stuff that makes up you, me, and everything else.
 To fix this, physicists introduced supersymmetry, a principle that pairs every force-carrying particle (boson) with a matter particle (fermion), and vice versa.
 This addition not only allowed string theory to describe both matter and forces but also reduced the number of required dimensions from 26 to 10 (nine spatial dimensions plus time).

 Here’s where things get even more mind-bending.
 When physicists worked through string theory’s equations, they didn’t find just one, unique solution reflecting the physics of our universe.
-Instead, they revealed numerous solutions, each representing a different possible physical reality.
+Instead, they revealed countless solutions, each representing a different possible physical reality.
 Initially, physicists viewed this surplus of solutions as an embarrassment, a glaring flaw in the model.
 But some string theorists, with an innovative twist, turned this perceived vice into a virtue.
 They suggested that the vast number of possible ways to compactify these extra dimensions leads to a different vacuum state, or “solution,” of the string theory equations, resulting in a different set of physical laws and constants.
 Each solution represents a different universe, each with unique physical laws and constants.
 The shape of the folded spaces associated with each solution determined the laws of physics in the observable spatial dimensions, with the number of flux lines determining the constants of physics.

 One God vs Many Universes